 Our Compensation Committee has overall responsibility for determining and approving the compensation of our Chief Executive Officer and reviewing and approving the annual base salaries and annual incentive opportunities paid to our executive officers, as well as to the Presidents of each of our business units.
 Our Compensation Committee awards restricted stock and other equity-based awards to officers and employees.
 The Compensation Committee may form and delegate authority to subcommittees as it deems appropriate.
 The Compensation Committee considers recommendations from our executive officers with respect to executive compensation matters.
-The Company utilizes the services of an independent consultant to perform analyses and to make recommendations relative to executive compensation matters.
-These analyses and recommendations are conveyed to the Compensation Committee, and the Compensation Committee takes such information into consideration in making its compensation decisions.
+The Company utilizes the services of an independent consultant to perform analyses and to make recommendations relative to executive compensation Committee takes such information into consideration in making its compensation decisions.
 A copy of the Compensation Committee charter can be found on our website at www.griffoncorp.com.